 evil, but at the time, I thought only that I deserved some kind of payment

-for the ordeal I’d endured, and I esteemed the book’s value in the
+for the ordeal I’d endured, and I estimated the book’s value to be in the

 hundreds of thousands.
 It was stupid.
 I should have just run, especially

 when I discovered I could now read the words when I turned the pages; in

 In it was a tale of the ancient gods who usurped the indolent Celestials,